 This Rice and Corn Salad-Stuffed Tomatoes recipe is sponsored by Sedano’s Festival of Savings.
 The opinions and text are all mines.
-Thanks for reading and supporting the brands that make Savoir Faire possible.
+Thanks for reading and supporting the brands that make this blog possible.

 Summer is finally here and that means a festival of flavors on your table, without spending hours in the kitchen.
 Take a look at these rice and corn salad-stuffed tomatoes.